TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lesson.md

 * Define and identify: **self**, **`__init__`**
 * Create a class with an init method
 * Understand and use the `self` argument
-* Instantiate a class with an argument
+* Instantiate a class with arguments

 ##Materials/Preparation
 * [Do Now]